ECTS

 Faculty of Science

-This compulsory course will allow students to deepen their skills acquired in "S3 biochemistry".
-It will allow them to understand cellular metabolism through:
+This compulsory UE will enable students to deepen their skills acquired in "S3 biochemistry".
+It will enable them to understand cellular metabolism through:

--The understanding of bioenergetics in order to study the processes by which living cells carry, transmit, use, store and release energy;
+-understanding bioenergetics to study the processes by which living cells transport, transmit, use, accumulate and release energy;

--the study of catabolism and anabolism of carbohydrates, lipids, nucleotides, amino acids and the metabolic interactions between these pathways.
+-studying the catabolism and anabolism of carbohydrates, lipids, nucleotides and amino acids, and the metabolic interactions between these pathways.

 - description of metabolic pathologies.